aerobless/theowinter.ch-2016/_posts/2015-12-03-Information-Security.md

                    #ignore: ignores the conenction, equals deleting it from the config file
 {% endhighlight %}

-####Q: What IKE messages are exchanged to establish two IPsec tunnels with IKEv2?
+####Q: What IKEv1 messages are exchanged to establish two IPsec tunnels with IKEv1?
 How many IKEv2 packets are exchanged in total?

+ + ISAKMP_SA_Proposal Request & Reply +2
+ + DH Key Exchange Request & Reply +2
+ + Identity Exchange (encrypted) Request & Reply +2
+ + Quick Mode Traffic Selectors Request, Response, Agreement +3
+ + Quick Mode Additional Tunnel Request, Response, Agreement +3

+ So 15 packets in total.

+####Q: What IKEv2 messages are exchanged to establish two IPsec tunnels with IKEv2?
+How many IKEv2 packets are exchanged in total?

- + IKE_SA_INIT Request & Reply
+ + IKE_SA_INIT Request & Reply +2
- + IKE_AUTH Request & Reply
+ + IKE_AUTH Request & Reply +2
- + CREATE_CHILD_SA Request & Reply
+ + CREATE_CHILD_SA Request & Reply +2

 So 6 packets in total.

+####Q: Two subnets are connected by a successfully established IPsec tunnel.
+A ping works perfectly but a large FTP download stagnates.
+Where is the problem?

+ICMP (ping) packets are small, where as the FTP downloaded fills packets with to the MTU (Maximum Transmission Unit).
+Since the packets are tunneled there's the addtional IPsec header added which apperently makes the packet larger then the MTU supported by the connection.
+The packets are then fragmented which causes the dected problem when large files are transfered.
+In this case the dynamic MTU discovery doesn't work properly so it (the MTU discovery) should be fixed or set manually.

 ##6.
 DNSSEC
 DNSSEC (Domain Name System Security Extensions) is a suite of IETF specifications for information provided by the Domain